-These consolidated financial statements have been prepared assuming the Company will continue on a going-concern basis.
-The Company has incurred losses since inception and the ability of the Company to continue as a going-concern depends upon its ability to develop profitable operations and to continue to raise adequate financing.
+These consolidated financial statements have been prepared assuming the Company will continue on a going concern basis.
+The Company has incurred losses since inception and the ability of the Company to continue as a going concern depends upon its ability to develop profitable operations and to continue to raise adequate financing.
 Management is actively targeting sources of additional financing through other business and financial transactions which would assure continuation of the Company's operations and exploration programs.
-At June 30, 2023, the Company had cash and cash equivalents of \$4,564,187 (June 30, 2022 - \$11,783,088) and a working capital surplus of \$3,789,513 (June 30, 2022 - \$10,958,619).
+At June 30, 2024, the Company had cash and cash equivalents of \$265,834 (June 30, 2023 - \$4,564,187) and a working capital deficit of \$480,489 (June 30, 2023 - \$3,789,513 surplus).
 The Company's continuation as a going concern is dependent upon the successful results from its exploration activities and its ability to attain profitable operations and generate funds therefrom and/or raise equity capital or borrowings sufficient to meet current and future obligations.
 Although it has been successful in doing so in the past, there is no assurance it will be able to do so in the future.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.

 There are many external factors that can adversely affect general workforces, economies and financial markets globally.
-Examples include, but are not limited to, the COVID-19 global pandemic and political conflict in other regions.
+Examples include but are not limited to political conflict in other regions.
 It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.